d0ugal/hassio-dropbox-upload/README.md

 1. Choose `Dropbox API`
 2. Either type of Dropbox app should work (Full or App directory)
 3. Give it a unique name, this can be anything
+4. Set the following scopes in the Permission tab (you need to do it *before* generating the token).
-4. Click `Generate` under "Generated access token" and copy the token.
+5. Click `Generate` under "Generated access token" and copy the token.

 ### All Configuration Options